calhuskerfan/calhuskerfan.github.io/README.md

 This repo contains the content for my github pages. [calhuskerfan](https://calhuskerfan.github.io/)

-I use devcontainers to author and verify my posts, it is a much cleaner solution for me, considering my primary technologies, than trying to manage as part of my everyday toolkit.
-The following are the steps I took to set up and use devcontainers.
+I am using [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) to author and and verify jekyll output before committing.

 ## Devcontainers